 - Climate change: adaptation strategies in viticulture and horticulture

-- Pollinator decline: honey bee colony losses - from monitoring to prevention strategies
+- Pollinator decline: honeybee colony losses - from monitoring to prevention strategies

 - Digital decision support tools for agriculture and viticulture